ErieBearsOS/eriebearsos.github.io/_posts/2020-09-28-big-bear-brawl.md

 ### B&R & House Rule
 As-mentioned above, we will be following the standard *and* recommended Banned List shown on the Sentinel Old School page.
 This means that players may not play **City in a Bottle, Karakas, Library of Alexandria, Ancestral Recall, Braingeyser,** or **Mind Twist** in their deck.
 All other cards are allowed, we won't be adding any more bans.

-All *Bands with other Legends* lands, by house rule, may also be tapped for the one mana of the color they represent.
+**House Rule:** All *Bands with other Legends* lands may also be tapped for the one mana of the color they represent.

 ---